Growing Beautiful Baptisia

 Exposure:

-Full sun to light shade.
-However, in shade plants may get lanky and bloom less profusely.
+Full sun is the ideal environment for Baptisia, though they do tolerate light shade.
+In too much shade, plants may get lanky and bloom less profusely.

 Bloom time: